Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 Next is identifying your ideal target market – who exactly are the UK couples that would benefit most from your expertise?

-Think about factors like their age range, cultural background, budget considerations, and location preferences when envisioning potential clients.
+Consider factors such as their age range, cultural background, budget considerations, and location preferences when envisioning potential clients.

 Delve into their key motivations for getting married; are they seeking an intimate affair or an extravagant celebration?
 What aspects of their big day do they value most?